In August 2014 we released the Vintage 2013 wines to the public. The following wines are now available, in single and

 So, the two friends mentioned above, Ray & Josh, are involved and we’ve put three vintages to bed now.
 In 2010 we were blessed with a solid vintage and produced a tiny amount of one wine, the Red.
 2011 was a much trickier, finicky vintage; and whilst patience was strained, we made a lovely Red, a fantastic White and some Rosé.
 The 2012s look really wonderful; deeply flavoured and very drinkable.
-The 2013 wines, which are just being released now, are the best we have made.
+The 2013 wines, which have just been released now, are the best we have made.

 These are all pure wines; healthy, untampered with and delicious.
 I’m not sure if we’re changing the face of Australian wine, and I imagine we’ll need to make a lot more to do that, but I’m fairly confident there are few, if any, other wineries that have the same goals as us.